 - School-direct (unsalaried) places in Chemistry.

-For provider-led places apply on UCAS to EMTTP (UCAS Institue Code: E31, UCAS Course Code: 2JZS)
+For provider-led places apply on UCAS to EMTTP (UCAS Institute Code: E31, UCAS Course Code: 2JZS)

-For school-direct places apply to our lead school The West Bridgford School (UCAS Institute Code: 219, UCAS Course Code 2JXD) and Joseph Whitaker School (UCAS Institute Code: 2K7, UCAS Course Code: 3B7J) via the UCAS teacher training application website.
+For school-direct places apply to our lead school The West Bridgford School (UCAS Institute Code: 219, UCAS Course Code 2JXD) Joseph Whitaker School (UCAS Institute Code: 2K7, UCAS Course Code: 3B7J) and Mowbray Education Trust (UCAS Institute Code: 8H9, UCAS Course Code E388) via the UCAS teacher training application website.

 If you are successful in gaining a place via either of these pathways you will undertake your main placement through one of the following schools: